 - Facial injuries/ scars

-Recoverable Damages in a Car Accident Case
+What Damages Can I Recover in a Car Accident Case?

 There are three types of damage available for claimants to pursue in a personal injury claim, economic damages, non-economic damages, and punitive damages.
 Economic and non-economic damages are similar in purpose.
 In fact, both of these damages fall under the umbrella of “compensatory damages” which are damages that compensate the injured party for a loss.
 Punitive damages are different from compensatory damages in that their main purpose is to punish the negligent party.
 As such punitive damages are not often awarded.
 Compensatory damages compensate for both tangible and intangible losses including: